Welcome to today's edition of the Rush 24-7 podcast.

 Others didn't want to get anywhere near it.

-Some said no, I wouldn't pardon him because they didn't want to appear to be critical of the judiciary or a single judge.
+Some said, no, I wouldn't pardon him because they didn't want to appear to be critical of the judiciary or a single judge.

-Giuliani let fire, and you know, blitzer.
+Giuliani let fire, and you know, Blitzer, let's say yes or no.

-Could you j Giuliani just steamrolled over him?
+Giuliani just steamrolled over him.

 It's an important answer.